 Bookmates’ recent endeavours include continued early literacy program development and new community partnerships to address learning in the early years.
 Families Together, our newcomer family literacy program, was developed in 2010-2012.
 With funding from Citizenship and Immigration Canada, Bookmates piloted the program nation-wide, partnering with literacy and newcomer organizations from Burnaby, BC to St John’s, Newfoundland.

 In 2012, the Very READ-y project was launched.
-This multi-year collaborative family literacy initiative supports the early learning community and families living in Winnipeg’s Point Douglas neighbourhood.
-With the generous support of The Winnipeg Foundation, Very READ-y seeks to increase school readiness by offering young children and their families focused and intentional speech, language and literacy programs and activities.
-It has impacted hundreds of families over its span.
+This multi-year collaborative family literacy initiative supported the early learning community and families in Winnipeg’s Point Douglas neighbourhood.
+With the generous support of The Winnipeg Foundation, Very READ-y worked to increase school readiness by offering young children and their families focused speech, language and literacy programs and activities.
+It impacted hundreds of families over its six year span.

 In 2013, Bookmates’ newest family literacy program, Growing Up Green, was introduced following two years of community consultation and research.
 Focusing on connecting families with nature and the environment, it encourages active, outdoor learning.

 In 2014, we were honoured to be a finalist for the Winnipeg Chamber of Commerce Spirit of Winnipeg Awards in the Charity category.
 These annual awards recognize innovative organizations and businesses for their contributions in making Winnipeg a better place to live.

 We were pleased to receive the 2018 Manitoba Child Care Association’s Friends of Child Care Award.

 In recent years we have developed a series of skills development workshops for service providers who work with families and young children to help them integrate early literacy and learning activities and resources in their programs.
 These workshops are based on current themes related to family literacy and early childhood development.